 As we read the Bible it seems as if God regularly appears to the saints of old.
 By the time we get to Israel leaving Egypt God is showing up almost daily to these wandering Jews.
 But as you read on it wasn’t all that great for God or His people.
 Just as God found it nearly impossible to live among sinful people, the Israelites found it nearly impossible to live with a holy God in their midst.
 They even turned down the opportunity to talk to Him, preferring Moses meet with God on their behalf (Exodus 21:19).
 We see that even though God dwelt in their midst in the Tabernacle, fed them daily with Manna, led them by a cloud and pillar of fire, executed instantly those who rebelled, and gave them a meticulous code of ethics called the Law, they still lacked faith and obedience…which is what God was looking for in the first place.
 Their true condition made it virtually impossible to be near God.
 Some kind of greater work or transformation needed to be done to their souls.

 Even those of us who want God to reveal Himself with supernatural signs and wonders must admit that the fireworks of Moses, Elijah and Elisha were just a blip in Israel’s history that produced little lasting faith.
-We submit that, the flood, the miracles in Egypt, the supernatural victories during the wars of Israel, the awesome ministry of Elijah and Elisha, and the signs and wonders of Jesus and His disciples had more to do with them dispossessing the power of the Devil than trying to prove God’s existence and create faith in God’s people.
+We submit that the miracles in Egypt, the supernatural victories during the wars of Israel, the awesome ministry of Elijah and Elisha, and the signs and wonders of Jesus and His disciples had more to do with them dispossessing the power of the Devil than trying to prove God’s existence and create faith in God’s people.
 Jesus Himself even said in Matthew 16:4, “a wicked and adulteress generation seeks after a sign.”
 In effect He was saying, “You won’t be faithful to me unless I give you an incentive to be faithful.”
 Try telling that to your spouse and see how long your marriage will last.

 You see, when God tried to reveal Himself, He was often misunderstood in the eyes of a sinful people.
 Sin keeps us from seeing God with eyes that can behold and understand Him as He truly is.